joelbreit/Notes/Programming/Programming Lanugages/C#/C# Notes.md

   - Notated with `@` before the opening quote: `@"C:\Program Files\MyApp"`
   - Backslashes do not used to escape characters
   - Newlines can be included without using `\n`

+- Like in Java, all functions need to be defined within a class

 ### Libraries